RasaHQ/rasa/docs/user-guide/docker/building-in-docker.rst

   - ``rasa/rasa-sdk:latest``: Uses the Rasa SDK image with the tag ``latest``

-This pulls the image for the Rasa SDK which includes the action server, mounts your custom actions into it, and starts the server.
-Because it's running in detached mode, if you want to stop the container, do it with ``docker stop action-server``.
+Because the action server is running in detached mode, if you want to stop the container, do it with ``docker stop action-server``.
+You can also run ``docker ps`` at any time to see all of your currently running containers.

 To instruct the Rasa server to use the action server, you have to tell Rasa its location.
 Add this endpoint to your ``endpoints.yml``, referencing the ``--name`` you gave the server: